Earlier this week, pop-punkers All Time Low announced a UK tour for March 2018 with pals Sleeping With Sirens supporting.

-With Mayday Parade, New Found Glory, Neck Deep and more also heading out on tour in the latter half of this year, we’ve compiled a list of some serious pop-punk tunes to get you (and us) in the mood.
+With Mayday Parade, New Found Glory, Neck Deep and more also heading out on tour this autumn, we’ve compiled a list of some serious pop-punk tunes to get you (and us) in the mood.

 My Chemical Romance – Welcome To The Black Parade

 The kings of emo and pop-punk kick off our list.
 Gerard Way and his boys have delivered countless cult tracks including Welcome To The Black Parade.
 Now former guitarist Frank Iero is headed on tour in September.
-Tickets are on sale Friday at 09:00 via Ticketmaster.co.uk.
+Get last remaining tickets via Ticketmaster.co.uk.

 Mayday Parade – Kids In Love